lazybobcat/potard/readme.md

 	});

-Parameters
+## Parameters ##
-==

-**min** : Minimal value of the knob.
+`min` : Minimal value of the knob.
 By default it's 0, but you can use this param to have a value in a custom range.

-**max** : Maximal value of the knob.
+`max` : Maximal value of the knob.
 By default it's 100.

-**color** : The color of knob's gauge.
+`color` : The color of knob's gauge.
 By default a light green.

-**width** : Max width of knob and CSS width given to #potard_wrap.
-You cannot alter this parameter width data-width (does nothing). *Amelioration are planed for this*

-**height** : Max height of knob and CSS height given to #potard_wrap.
-You cannot alter this parameter width data-height (does nothing). *Amelioration are planed for this*

-**radius** : Circle radius.
+`radius` : Circle radius.
 If bigger than width or height, it will be "cut".

+`lock` : Prevent user from modifying the knob value

-**offset** : An offset angle, the angle where you want the gauge to start (clockwise, in degrees).
+`offset` : An offset angle, the angle where you want the gauge to start (clockwise, in degrees).
 Zero is the " 12' " angle, 90 is the " 3' " angle.

-**thickness** : Width/Thikness of the circle.
+`thickness` : Width/Thikness of the circle.

-**lineColor** : The background/blank circle color.
+`lineColor` : The background/blank circle color.

-**shadow** : A boolean, wether or not you want a shadow under the gauge.
+`shadow` : A boolean, wether or not you want a shadow under the gauge.

-**shadowColor** : The shadow color.
+`shadowColor` : The shadow color.
 By default a tranparent black.

-**shadowOffsetX** : The horizontal shadow offset.
+`shadowOffsetX` : The horizontal shadow offset.
 You cannot alter this parameter width data-shadowOffsetX (does nothing).

-**shadowOffsetY** : The vertical shadow offset.
+`shadowOffsetY` : The vertical shadow offset.
 You cannot alter this parameter width data-shadowOffsetY (does nothing).

-**shadowBlur** : The shadow blur/diffusion.
+`shadowBlur` : The shadow blur/diffusion.
 You cannot alter this parameter width data-shadowBlur (does nothing).